 - 5. All exhibits must be products of the current 4-H year. - 6.
 All animals must be owned by the exhibitor prior to the ownership deadline.
 See department requirements for specific ownership dates. - 7.
 Leases are allowed for horses, ponies and dogs.
 All ownership and lease dates must be adhered to despite project enrollment deadlines. - 8.
-Fair entries must be made on-line at fairentry.com by the following dates:
+Fair entries for all members, 4-H and Cloverbud, must be made on-line at fairentry.com by the following dates:

-Public Speaking Contest - February 19, 2024 at Whiteside County Extension Office.
-See ZSuite for registration.
+Public Speaking Contest - February 12, See ZSuite for registration.

-Dog Show entries -May 25 https://go.illinois.edu/DOCLW
+Dog Show entries -June 1 https://go.illinois.edu/DOCLW